ansys/pymapdl/doc/source/getting_started/docker.rst

 `PyMAPDL GitHub <pymapdl_repo_>`_ repository that you can download using your GitHub credentials.

-Assuming that you have docker installed, you can get started by authorizing Docker to access this repository using a personal access token.
+Assuming that you have Docker installed, you can get started by authorizing Docker to access this repository using a personal access token.
 Create a GitHub personal access token with ``packages read`` permissions according to `Creating a personal access token <gh_creating_pat_>`_